 CWA Historical Dagger

-Winner of the CWA Ellis Peters Historical Dagger, Dark Fire is the second thrilling historical crime novel in the Shardlake series by C. J. Sansom's number one bestselling Shardlake series, perfect for fans of Hilary Mantel and Philippa Gregory.
+Winner of the CWA Ellis Peters Historical Dagger, Dark Fire is the second thrilling book in C. J. Sansom's number one bestselling Shardlake series, perfect for fans of Hilary Mantel and Philippa Gregory.

 The secret of Greek Fire, the legendary substance with which the Byzantines destroyed the Arab navies, has been lost for centuries.
 Now an official of the Court of Augmentations has discovered the formula in the library of a dissolved London monastery.
 When Shardlake is sent to recover it, he finds the official and his alchemist brother horribly murdered – the formula has disappeared.

 Now Shardlake must follow the trail of Greek Fire across Tudor London, while trying at the same time to prove his young client's innocence.
 But very soon he discovers nothing is as it seems . . .